Dentist (Adventure Time): Plot

-After one of Finn's teeth starts to ache, he agrees to see the dentist, a group of ants led by Gen. Tarsal (voiced by Lucy Lawless).
+After one of Finn's teeth starts to ache, he agrees to "go [sic] Dentist", which is later revealed to not be a single doctor of dental surgery, but a colony of ants led by Gen. Tarsal (voiced by Lucy Lawless).
 They explain that if Finn agrees to serve a brief tour of duty and fight against evil worms, they will fix his teeth.
 Finn agrees, and is partnered with Tiffany (voiced by Collin Dean), a former friend of Jake's.
 Tiffany openly plots to kill Finn so that he might usurp the title of Jake's best friend.
 Eventually, the worms attack, and Finn and Tiffany are forced to work together.
 In the resulting melee, Tiffany is apparently killed by the Queen Worm, and Finn shatters all of his teeth, but they are promptly fixed by the ants.

 Production

 "Dentist" was written and storyboarded by Tom Herpich and Steve Wolfhard, from a story by Kent Osborne, series creator Pendleton Ward, Jack Pendarvis, Adam Muto, Herpich, and Wolfhard.
-The original premise for "Dentist" had been developed solely by Wolfhard.
-On his blog, he noted: "This is a weird one that's been kicking around for a while!
+The original premise for "Dentist" had been developed solely by Wolfhard, who explained on his blog: "['Dentist'] is a weird one that's been kicking around for a while!
 It's an idea that I initially came up with but it was a real mess.
 It was too complicated, it didn't have an ending, and it had a miniature Finn, and sentient mushrooms, and death, and Mr. Fox."
 Dissatisfied with his idea, he abandoned it, but Herpich rewrote the premise completely, and "made it work".

-Furthermore, Wolfhard storyboarded a scene explaining the origin for hostilities between the ants and the flies, but it was later cut from the episode; the official Adventure Time production blog later released this "deleted scene" online.
+Wolfhard originally storyboarded a scene explaining the origin for hostilities between the ants and the flies, but it was later cut from the episode; the official Adventure Time production blog later released this "deleted scene" online.
 The episode guest stars Lucy Lawless as General Tarsal, Andy Daly as Lt.
 Gamergate, and Collin Dean as Tiffany; Daly had previously voiced the King of Ooo in fifth season episode "Apple Wedding", and Dean had provided the voice of Tiffany in the episode "One Last Job".